-St. Bernard/Boxer/Pit Mix – Age – 1 Year – Large/60 Lbs – Housebroken.
+St. Bernard mix – Male – Age/1 Year – Large/60 Lbs – Tan/White |

-Although not totally blind and able to detect shadows, this boy will follow you to the earth’s end.
+Lazarus is a given name and surname.
+It is derived from the Hebrew (Eleazar) meaning “God has helped.”
+TFF couldn’t be more elated to do our part by rescuing this sweet gentle giant.
+Lazarus is full of life and very in tune to his surroundings and those who care for him.
+Although not totally blind and can detect shadows, this boy will follow you to the earth’s end.
 Rattle a baggie of treats and he will automatically go into a sit position, as if to say “please” and then tilt his head in acknowledgement of the gift.
-As Lazarus has settled in and found his way around Farley, we have all fallen head over heels in love with him!
+All the volunteers have fallen head over heels in love with this fella.
 Lazarus is housebroken, loves his warm bowl of chow, tasty treats and finds comfort in his soft blankets.

 We rescued Laz because of his spirit and personality without recognition of the underlying medical issues.
 We are totally committed to help him live his life to the fullest irrespective of inconvenience or cost.
 Unfortunately, the reality is that he would have not survived otherwise.

 Although Laz accepts his routine our facility, we believe like with any dog, that he would thrive and prosper in a home of his own, outside of the shelter environment with an attentive, patient and loving owner/caregiver.
 If you would like to consider helping this very special guy, please let us know.
 We will discuss and answer any questions or concerns you may have.
 If you are able and willing to open your home and heart to Lazarus, we will discuss with you subsidizing the ongoing costs of his care.
 Also, we have a wonderful group of volunteers who, if needed, would be delighted to assist transporting him to and from veterinarian appointments.